ethrlrnr/pc-toolbox/README.md

 **pc-alert-get.py**
 - Grab alerts from Prisma Cloud, this is a full dump with 150+ columns.
 - Pandas library is required.
-- Note: Specify your parameters in the command-line and run.
+- Specify your parameters in the command-line and run.
 Results will be saved to a CSV file with the cloud type and time appended to the file name.
+- If your response is large sometimes you will receive a server side error.
+The only way to handle this issue at the moment is to pull less days or do more filtering.

 Example:
 ```